tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-5-Analysis.md

 	- The most expensive route on average is Manchester to London Paddington, priced at £114.
 This route stands out as the priciest in the analysis.

 5. High-Priced Routes:
 	- For the 15 most expensive routes, all but one are priced higher than expected.
-The exception is Birmingham New Street to Edinburgh, which remains priced much lower than expected despite its long journey time.
+The exception is Birmingham New Street to Edinburgh Waverley, which remains priced much lower than expected despite its long journey time.

 ##
 **Conclusions:**